12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 How to get to Cape Range National Park

-The only way is by a coastal road that starts in Exmouth.
-You can get to this town by flying into Learmonth airport, or driving from Perth or Broome.
+You can also get to Exmouth by flying into Learmonth airport, or driving from Perth or Broome.

 Top Tips